Channel 1 — September 28, 2023

 speaking about “American Christianity: Black Liberation, White Legalism.”

 American Christianity Black Liberation White Legalism attempts to understand and explain the churches' passive and, in some cases, silent national attitude and behavior towards matters of privilege, discrimination, greed, and racism in and throughout the western world's history.
 For too long, this sin of silence has caused many good people of faith to ponder this same question while searching the Holy Scriptures for answers on salvation and deliverance.
 This book will attempt to seek truth in all its rawness and discomfort as I address race relations in the west from the colonization of the Caribbean to the inception of America.
 My goal has been to find and identify a specific character in our spiritual genome that can make some sense for the centuries of atrocities, pain, and suffering we have burdened each other with, in the name of progress, profit, and politics.

 Kass Ghayouri's An Era of Error sheds light on an Indian girl growing up in a period of racial segregation enforced through the legislation of the Apartheid government, in South Africa during the period of 1960 to 2000.
 During the time of the Apartheid regime, Kay found it a liability being an Indian.
 The Immorality Act was a strict code of conduct, which prevented interracial affairs and marriages.
 It is a story of jaw-dropping dehumanization, torture and verbal intimidation, conducted in total violation of the Apartheid laws.
 The major characters suffered gross violation of civil rights and human rights, unleashed by the Apartheid era.
 Amidst the brutality, emerges the most beautiful love story that transports the major characters into a new dimension.

-speaking about “The Giant's Giant”
+speaking about “The Lost Pope”

 speaking about “The Cardiff Giant”